 Medical detox services: Medical detox services provide a safe and supervised setting for patients to undergo opioid detox and withdrawal.
 Under the supervision of medical professionals, patients may be treated with medicines to ease withdrawal symptoms and be monitored for other health concerns.

 Medication-assisted therapy: Medication-assisted therapy (MAT) is currently the most effective treatment for overcoming opioid use and dependence.
 This type of treatment combines the use of medicine and behavioral counseling to reduce drug cravings, teach helpful life skills, and provider effective coping strategies.

 Opioid Treatment Programs At Vertava Health For Pregnant Patients

 Treatment programs at Vertava Health offer specialized services for pregnant patients in addition to our typical array of high-quality treatments.
 This includes prenatal care and counseling that is mindful of the unique difficulties pregnant people face.

-If you are struggling with tramadol abuse and are concerned about its effects on your pregnancy, contact our treatment specialists today.
+If you are struggling with tramadol dependence and are concerned about its effects on your pregnancy, contact our treatment specialists today.
 We’ll find you or your pregnant loved one a treatment program that best suits your needs.